 Does weed expire?
 Like Robert Frost poetically explained, “nothing gold can stay,” unfortunately, this holds true for weed, too.

-While your weed won’t have a hard-and-fast expiry date like your bread will, weed can undoubtedly go bad if it’s taken care of and stored under the right conditions.
-However, telling whether or not it’s still good to smoke can be challenging if you don’t know how to recognize the signs.
+While your weed won’t have a hard-and-fast expiry date like your bread will.
+Weed can undoubtedly go bad if it’s taken care of and stored under the right conditions.
+However, telling whether or not it’s still good to smoke can be challenging.
+Especially, if you don’t know how to recognize the signs.

 Does Weed Expire?